 According to the U.S. Bureau of Labor Statistics, the Electrical and Electronics Engineering Technicians field should see little or no change between 2018 and 2028.
 That’s due to a general decline in manufacturing in the U.S.

-The typical work hours for an Electronics Technician are from 9 a.m. to 5 p.m.
+The work hours for an Electronics Technician are usually from 9 a.m. to 5 p.m., Monday through Friday.
 However, many Electronics Technicians work non-traditional shifts depending on the needs of their company.

 Where You Can Find Jobs